thomasabishop/eolas/Electronics/Resistance.md

 ## Relationship between _resistance_ and _insulation_

 Resistance and insulation are not the same thing although they relate to the same natural phenomena.
-Resistance is a propery of an electrical circuit whereas insularity is a property of substances found in the world.
-Similarly, inulators are naturally occuring materials that resist the flow of current to different degrees whereas a resistor is a man-made electrical component that is used to _control_ the flow of current in a circuit.
+Resistance is a property of an electrical circuit whereas insularity is a property of substances found in the world.
+Similarly, insulators are naturally occuring materials that resist the flow of current to different degrees whereas a resistor is a man-made electrical component that is used to _control_ the flow of current in a circuit.

-The opposite to resistance is **conductance**.
-Again conductance is not the same thing as a [conductor](/Electronics/Physics_of_electricity/Electrons.md#conductivity-and-insularity): it is a measure of the capacity for current to flow through an electrical component and is function of the fact that certain materials are better conductors than others.

 ## Factors affecting resistance